 Noting that while the April 2014 S-101 baseline binds category of temporal variation to Quality of Bathymetric Data only and that the S-101 definitions probably reflect this, SNPWG proposes to conform to the original DQWG model in which both Quality of Bathymetric Data and Quality of Nonbathymetric Data inherit the attribute category of temporal variation from a common super-type.
-Accordingly SNPWG recommended some changes to the listed values of category of temporal variation.
-DQWG 9 edited some definitions by removing "at the location".
+Accordingly SNPWG recommended some changes to the listed values of category of temporal variation, which changes need to be harmonised with DQWG and TSMAD:

-Label S-101 definition SNPWG proposed definition as amended by DQWG9 Comments un-assessed temporal variation not assessed (No change.)
+Label S-101 definition proposed definition Comments un-assessed temporal variation not assessed (No change.)
 No change to the definition. extreme event (SNPWG change: insert "extreme" before "event") no new survey conducted after an event (e.g. hurricane, earthquake, volcanic eruption, landslide, etc), which is considered likely to have changed the seafloor significantly No new survey conducted after an event (e.g. hurricane, earthquake, volcanic eruption, landslide, etc.), which is considered likely to have resulted in significant change.
 Any occurrence, significant or not is an "event".
 Adding "extreme" to the label conveys that changes may be very important for navigation purposes.
-Generalizes definition so it can be used for changes to other types of information as well as bathymetry.
-DWG removed "at the location". likely to change Continuous or frequent change (e.g. river siltation, sand waves, seasonal storms, ice bergs, etc).
+Generalizes definition so it can be used for changes to other types of information as well as bathymetry. likely to change Continuous or frequent change (e.g. river siltation, sand waves, seasonal storms, ice bergs, etc).
 Continuous or frequent change (e.g. river siltation, sand waves, seasonal storms, construction, etc.).
 Construction also has the potential to cause changes at the location, including to bathymetry.
-(DQWG: likely to change, but significant shoaling not expected) (S-101: likely to change, but significant shoaling unlikely) ? (not yet defined) (not applicable) Recommended that SNPWG does not use this enumerate.
-If the function it provides is deemed useful, an NPubs version should be added. (comment on SNPWG letter 3/2014) This recommendation is difficult if the concept of harmonized data model is to be maintained.
-I would expect there are few instances of this in Npubs, but some might still be likely.
-It might still be necessary to include a more NPubs specific variant. unlikely to change significant change to the seafloor is not expected Significant change is not expected.
-Generalizes definition so it can be used for changes to other types of information as well as bathymetry.
-DQWG9 removed "at the location"
+(DQWG: likely to change, but significant shoaling not expected) (S-101: likely to change, but (not yet defined) Significant horizontal change, but vertical change is minimal.
+Definition proposed by SNPWG18. significant shoaling unlikely) unlikely to change significant change to the Significant change not Generalizes definition so it seafloor is not expected expected. can be used for changes to other types of information as well as bathymetry.